NWebsec/Docs/source/nwebsec/Configuring-cache-headers.rst

 .. 	note::

 	Enabling the no cache headers in config is a point of no return, as of NWebsec 3.0.0.
-This is by design after the PreSendRequestHeaders event was [deprecated by MSFT](http://www.asp.net/aspnet/overview/web-development-best-practices/what-not-to-do-in-aspnet,-and-what-to-do-instead#presend).
+This is by design after the PreSendRequestHeaders event was `deprecated by MSFT <http://www.asp.net/aspnet/overview/web-development-best-practices/what-not-to-do-in-aspnet,-and-what-to-do-instead#presend>`_.
 If you want to enable these headers globally for your app but make exceptions for some of your controllers/actions, use a global MVC filter instead, as per the following example.

 Or as an MVC filter: